kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 Yes.
 To roll back, the feature gate should be disabled in the API server and kubelets, and components should be restarted.
-If a Pod was created with a `resources.limits.swap` field while the gate was enabled, those will be ignored by kubelets once the feature is disabled.
+If a Pod was created with a `resources.limits.swap` field while the gate was enabled, those will be ignored by kubelets for new pods once the feature is disabled.
+However, for pods that are already running, the swap cgroup limits will remain in effect until those pods are recreated.
+To ensure a complete rollback for all workloads, nodes may need to be drained or restarted after disabling the feature.

 ###### What happens if we reenable the feature if it was previously rolled back?